Azizul31/Sales-Automation-System/README.md

 Developed by:Ashikur Rahman(CUET,CSE'14),Azizul Hakim Chowdhury(CUET,CSE'14),Amit Paul(CUET,CSE'14)

 Password: Employee passwords are stored as md5 hashes in the database.
-User password is the first name of that user.
+User password is the first name of that user as mentioned in the database.
+To see the graphs and other calculative sections in the managers'/executives' dashboard and other pages working as expected, recent sales data are needed, as those sections give an overview of recent sales information.

 i.)Theme & Templete Credit(1):